self-host/self-host/docs/presentations/first_few_steps.md

 ---

-5. Scroll down below the response example.
+5. Scroll down to the response section.
 There should be a response looking similar to this, yet with another UUID.

     ```json
     {